What is a cavity wall?

 CIGA (Cavity Insulation Guarantee Association)

-Our approved installers provide a CIGA Guarantee for cavity work carried out.
+You will be provided with a CIGA Guarantee for cavity work carried out.
 For the cavity wall fact sheet CIGA-Fact-Sheet.

 Do I need to make any preparation for the installation?